mmerlyn/fertilizer-recommendation/README.md

 ## 📜 License

 © All rights reserved.
-This project was completed as part of the Project-Based Learning (PBL) contest at **BMS Institute of Technology and Management**, Bengaluru, India.
+This project was undertaken in partial fulfillment of the requirements for the Bachelor of Engineering degree in Computer Science at BMS Institute of Technology and Management, Bengaluru, India.

 **Team Members:**
 1. Aishwarya M